 Need a good place to eat?
 Grab a coffee at Caffiends, our student run fair trade Café in Old Vic, or grab a bagel at Ned’s Café.

 Looking for a place to hang between classes?
 The lobby of Old Vic is a popular choice for studying or for socializing.
-There are also a number of student spaces available including the Student Lounge.
+There are also a number of student spaces available including the Student Lounges in the Goldring Student Centre.
 For a quieter place, try the E.J.
-Pratt Library which has countless study spaces and computers ‐ you can even borrow a laptop!
+Pratt or Emmanuel College Libraries which have countless study spaces and computers ‐ you can even borrow a laptop!

 Get involved.
 Visit www.vic.utoronto.ca/students/campuslife